DoHITB/BigInteger.c/README.md

  * v5.01 (Release)
    * Bugfix on hardEquals function
  * v5.02 (Release)
    * Improvement on "n" variable.
 Now it's signed char
+ * v5.1 (Release)
+   * Included service mode by using precompiler directive "BI_SERVICE".
+If "BI_SERVICE == 1", program won't stop if error found.
+   * Improved dynamically BigDouble creation by using precompiler directives
+   * Bugfixes

 ## How To Configure it?